DataDog/datadog-api-client-go/api/v1/datadog/docs/HTTPLogError.md

 ### NewHTTPLogError

-`func NewHTTPLogError(code int32, message string, ) *HTTPLogError`
+`func NewHTTPLogError(code int32, message string) *HTTPLogError`

-NewHTTPLogError instantiates a new HTTPLogError object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewHTTPLogError instantiates a new HTTPLogError object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewHTTPLogErrorWithDefaults

 `func NewHTTPLogErrorWithDefaults() *HTTPLogError`

-NewHTTPLogErrorWithDefaults instantiates a new HTTPLogError object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewHTTPLogErrorWithDefaults instantiates a new HTTPLogError object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCode